 This is a very popular method of identifying one’s ovulation period.
 It consists of strips that you need to place into your urine stream directly.
 You may also dip the strip in a cup containing your urine.

 2. Mid-Stream Method

-This kit resembles home-test kits for checking pregnancy and the method of testing is more or less same as well.
-You have to place a few drops of your urine on the test strip and observe the colour change.
-You need to compare this colour to the base colour.
+This kit resembles home-test kits for checking pregnancy, and the method of testing is more or less the same as well.
+You have to place a few drops of your urine on the test strip and observe and compare the colour change to the base colour.
 Depending on this, you will be able to say if you have already crossed your ovulating cycle or it is a few days away.
 The darker the colour of the strip, the closer you are to your ovulation period.

 It is important to note that LH in a small proportion is always present in your urine.
-However, this increases four to five times a few days before ovulation and this is what triggers ovulation.
+However, it increases four to five times a few days before ovulation, and this is what triggers ovulation.
 The ovulation cycle is when your chances of conception are the highest.

 3. Salivary Ferning Kits

 Another way of testing is the use of salivary ferning kits.
 These consist of a small portable microscope which you need to use and analyse your saliva to determine salt-content.
 The salt content in your saliva goes up when more estrogen is secreted.
 The dried salt resembles fern-shaped crystals.

 The ferning is visible one or two days before you start ovulating or a couple of days after it.
 This helps you understand your most fertile window.
 At other times, the salt dries without any particular shape.